FIND YOUR TRIP HERE

 Step 2.
 Get the approval letter via email

 After your submission and payment, we will start processing your visa with the Vietnam Immigration Department.
-Within 03-04 working days, you will get your visa approval letter (also known pre-approved letter) and the entry-and-exit application form delivered to your email.
-You then print them out and complete the entry and exit form, prepare 2 passport-sized photos, original passport, and cash (USD) for stamping fee.
+Within 05 working days (or even 02 – 04 working hours with our super urgent service), you will get your visa approval letter (also known pre-approved letter) and the entry-and-exit application form delivered to your email.

 Step 3.
 Get visa stamped upon arrival at Vietnam airport